MAX Green Line: Portland Mall reconstruction

-TriMet awarded the transit mall reconstruction contract to a joint venture between Stacy and Witbeck and Kiewit Pacific.
-Preparation work began with the rerouting of 17 bus lines to 3rd and 4th avenues, six lines to Southwest Columbia and Jefferson streets, and one line, the 14–Hawthorne, to Southwest 2nd Avenue.
+TriMet awarded the Portland Mall reconstruction project to Stacy and Witbeck and Kiewit Pacific.
+Preparation work began with 17 bus lines rerouted to 3rd and 4th avenues, six lines to Columbia and Jefferson streets, and one line, 14–Hawthorne, to 2nd Avenue.
 Construction commenced on January 14, 2007, with the corridor's temporary closure.
-Owing to techniques learned from the Interstate MAX project, businesses were kept open while blocks were closed off from north to south in three- to four-block sections.
-The original transit mall had been built with mortar-set bricks, which proved difficult to maintain.
-TriMet experimented with sand-set brick paving during the reconstruction as recommended by British civil engineer John Knapton, who studied Roman road building methods.
+Owing to techniques learned from the Interstate MAX project, businesses were kept open while sections, from north to south, were closed off in three- to four-block increments.
+The original transit mall had been built with mortar-set bricks, which proved difficult to maintain; for the reconstruction, TriMet experimented with sand-set brick paving as recommended by British civil engineer John Knapton, who had studied Roman road building methods.
 Tracks were laid 25 in into the surface street while water pipes and sewers were buried 6 ft to 25 ft underground.
 Crews installed the last section of rail in May 2008.
-From June through August that year, workers closed the upper deck of the Steel Bridge to connect the existing Eastside MAX tracks with the new transit mall tracks.
+Then from June through August, workers closed the upper deck of the Steel Bridge to connect the existing Eastside MAX tracks with the new transit mall tracks.

-5th and 6th avenues reopened to vehicular traffic in July 2008, two months ahead of schedule.
-TriMet began line testing in January 2009, initially with light rail cars hauled by a truck, then with the MAX system's new Type 4 trains.
-Bus service returned to the transit mall the following May 24.
-On August 30, the 1.8 mi Portland Transit Mall light rail segment opened with inaugural service from the Yellow Line, which TriMet rerouted from First Avenue and Southwest Morrison and Yamhill streets.
-Green Line trains began serving this segment later on September 12.
-Light rail service on the transit mall initially ran only between the Union Station and PSU Urban Center stations as transit-oriented development projects near the southern end of the corridor delayed the construction of the PSU South termini.
-The PSU South stations opened in September 2012.
+5th and 6th avenues opened to vehicular traffic in July 2008.
+TriMet began line testing in January 2009, initially with light rail cars hauled by a truck, then with its new Type 4 MAX trains.
+Bus service returned to the transit mall on May 24.
+On August 30, the 1.8 mi Portland Mall light rail segment opened with inaugural service from the Yellow Line, which TriMet rerouted from First Avenue and Morrison and Yamhill streets.
+Green Line trains began serving the segment on September 12.
+Light rail service on the transit mall initially ran only between Union Station and the PSU Urban Center stations while nearby building projects delayed the construction of the PSU South stations, which finally opened in September 2012.